- CR1 CNRS, HDR

 - Behavioural pharmacology

-- Inter-individual differences in rodent’s cognition and behavior
+- Inter-individual differences in executive functions and behavior

 - Behavioral traits and related neurobiological inter-individual differences in neural network activation during behavior

 - Identification of neural signatures of behavioral traits through monoamine basal levels and metabolisms

 - Validation of cognitive tasks of impulsivity, decision-making